LNG Ltd delays Magnolia project go-ahead amid U.S.-China spat; shares dive

-MELBOURNE, Oct 29 (Reuters) - Australian-listed LNG Ltd said on Monday it is delaying a final decision on whether to build its Magnolia LNG plant to next year as it has run into problems lining up customers in China, knocking its shares down 28 percent.
+MELBOURNE/SINGAPORE (Reuters) - Australian-listed LNG Ltd said on Monday it is delaying a final decision on whether to build its U.S.-based Magnolia LNG plant as it has run into problems lining up Chinese customers due to the U.S.-China trade war.
+Its shares plunged 29 percent.

-LNG Ltd had planned to make a final investment decision by the end of 2018 on Magnolia, which would be designed to produce 8 million tonnes of year liquefied natural gas (LNG).
+LNG Ltd had planned to make a final investment decision by the end of 2018 on Magnolia, which is designed to produce 8 million tonnes of year liquefied natural gas (LNG).

-“We made that statement prior to the trade tensions that have manifested over the past months, which have caused headwinds for LNG transactions,” LNG CEO Greg Vesey said in a quarterly report.
+“We made that statement prior to the trade tensions that have manifested over the past months, which have caused headwinds for LNG transactions,” LNG’s Chief Executive Officer Greg Vesey said in a quarterly report.

-The company is now targeting final approval for the Magnolia LNG project in Louisiana in “the first part of 2019”, depending on how talks to line up contracts go, he said.
+The company is now targeting final approval for Magnolia, located in the U.S. state of Louisiana, in “the first part of 2019”, depending on how talks to line up contracts go, he said.

 “While trade issues with the Chinese market impact our discussions, our negotiations with customers in other parts of the world remain strong.”

-The company is developing two plants — Magnolia, from where it hoped to begin exports in 2022, and another in Nova Scotia in Canada.
+The company is developing two plants — Magnolia, where it planned to begin exports in 2022, and another in Nova Scotia in Canada.

 Vesey told Reuters in May: “For us, it’s strictly been about marketing to China.”